Kangiriyanka/joe-farah/src/pages/posts/post-3.md

 &nbsp;

-## Theme examples
+## Footwork themes

 I've based this on footwork, but toprock works too.
-You can get creative with theme theme you set yourself.
+You can get creative with theme you set yourself.

 &nbsp;
 ### Footwork
 - X-Step variations (e.g., 4-step variations).
 - Experiment with different types of footwork.
 Some people like to do their steps close to each other and others like to go wide.
 - Vary the speeds of your steps.
 - Dance around an obstacle.
 A water bottle is a good one.
 - Take space / Restrict space.